ROOTS

 He suggested we stop by his workshop/gallery/store and one day (actually the day we decided to get get married, formally) we ventured to Edgartown to see his studio.
 Seeing that I did not have a formal wedding ring James Russell reached into his jewelry case and handed me a lovely gold wedding ring which fit!

 He explained his situation and hired Ron on the spot, and over time taught him all the basics of silver and goldsmithing.
 Our friendship grew..
-His profitable business grew and with it his excellent reputation.
+His profitable business grew and his excellent reputation grew.

 Ron always says -

-“He not only taught me silversmithing and goldsmithing but how to actually run a business, pricing structures.
-Being creative and being able to actually live from one's income is not easy.
-Hidden expenses exist everywhere”.
+“He not only taught me silversmithing and goldsmithing but how to actually run a business, pricing structure, being creative while being able to actually live from one's income.
+It is not easy but it is possible.
+Hidden expenses exist everywhere and JIm understands business

 All were part of the company of James Russell Silversmiths.
 Five League of NH Craftsmen jewelers eventually!

 Bob and Susan Pearsall and Richard Handle are no longer with us and we deeply miss them.
-They were family.
+We were a family.

 We will forever be indebted to James Russell, a generous person, great teacher and still a lifelong friend!